stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 > How to capture/reward value added in Discord ?

 > GitHub good at tracking changes /contributions - [2.07.08](https://youtu.be/wnaXlv9onAo?t=7628) -  Dan Verowski

+> Tag conversations in Discord for documentation - [2.07.44](https://youtu.be/wnaXlv9onAo?t=7664) - Tyler Wales